Website Feedback – Report a bug

 Where to from here?

-To assist with sharing two-way information, insights and ideas about the endorsed project, Council has established two community reference groups:
+To assist with sharing two-way information, insights and ideas about the endorsed project, Council established two community reference groups: a Community Stakeholder Interest Group and a Business Activation Group.
+More information about the process and groups can be found on the Expression of Interest website

-For information about the foreshore revitalisation including the history of community engagement and construction timeframe see Frequently Asked Questions.
+For information about the foreshore revitalisation including the history of community engagement and construction timeframe see Frequently Asked Questions

 All information about the project is accurate at the time of distribution.
 Project outcomes including design, works and dates may be subject to change due to circumstances beyond the Mooloolaba Foreshore Revitalisation Project team’s control.